 Employees respond to praise; criticising staff for problems that are outside their control is counterproductive.
 It’s important, too, that employees feel they are being treated fairly: for example, by ensuring that the most profitable sales accounts are shared out equitably.

 Regular meetings and open communication are important.
-Short term campaigns and incentives can help reinvigorate a stale team.
+Short-term campaigns and incentives can help reinvigorate a stale team.

 Poorly planned targets and incentives can drive damaging behaviour.
 For example, telesales staff with a target for the number of sales calls made may hit the target - but without calling the right people or making any sales.

-Recognition needs to be given to the contribution other members of the marketing team may make to winning each sale and overall business performance.
-Shared incentives based on overall team performance can be an option.
+Recognition needs to be given to the contribution other members of the marketing team may make to winning a sale, and to overall business performance.
+Shared incentives based on overall team performance may be an option.